Imagine driving down a serpentine mountain road, with turquoise Adriatic Sea shining bright in the distance - Welcome to Budva!

 The almost two-kilometer-long island is mostly deserted, (except for deer and other animals).
 The beaches and the harbor are facing Budva on the northern tip of the island.

-All beaches near Budva have very clear water, and they tend to get deep rather quickly.
+All beaches in Budva have very clear water, and they tend to get deep rather quickly.

 Prices in Budva